ezsystems/ezplatform-richtext/README.md

 ## Background

-When looking to find a structured text format for eZ Platform, we wanted to pick something that was widely used in the industry and which could support the custom & embed structures we have had in eZ Publish for years, which has enabled us to seamlessly target several channels / formats based on the same internal stored formats.
+When looking to find a structured text format for Ibexa, we wanted to pick something that was widely used in the industry and which could support the custom & embed structures we have had in eZ Publish for years, which has enabled us to seamlessly target several channels / formats based on the same internal stored formats.